nmpacheco/nmpacheco.github.io/index.md

 Linux, docker, swarm, python, go, elasticsearch, kibana, kafka, hashicorp vault, nexus, ansible, AWX, jenkins, postgres, mysql, javascript, machine learning and others are all part of our toolbox.
 Those, Oracle, Solaris, AIX, SAP, a nice salad of web and application servers, other fine combination of cloud providers, among others, are the technologies supported.

-AI enthusiastic starting with ml and deep learning.
+AI enthusiast starting with ml and deep learning.

 I helped architecting and building nice datacenter services and architectures related offers and proposals to Clients and prospects.
 I helped managing some datacenter related projects like disaster recovery implementations, database consolidations, datacenter migrations and so on.